eliranwong/letmedoit/README.md

 # Comparison with Open Interpreter

-Open Interpreter uses [the same principle](https://github.com/KillianLucas/open-interpreter#how-does-it-work) as myHand AI for task execution on local device. myHand AI, however, are [more customisable and extensible with use of plugins](https://github.com/eliranwong/myHand.ai/wiki/Plugins-%E2%80%90-Overview).
+The Open Interpreter utilizes the same principle as myHand AI for task execution on a local device.
+However, myHand AI offers [more customisable and extensible with use of plugins](https://github.com/eliranwong/myHand.ai/wiki/Plugins-%E2%80%90-Overview).

+The key advantage is that you can launch the Open Interpreter anytime from myHand AI by running the command "!interpreter".
+When you're done using the Open Interpreter, you can return to myHand AI by pressing "Ctrl+C".
+Therefore, you don't have to choose between the two; you can use both.

+Additionally, myHand integrates an AutoGen interactive chat, making it convenient to have all these powerful tools in one place.

 # Comparison with Siri and Others